JoeyBGOfficial/MIMO-TWR-Identity-Threat-Recognition/README.md

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/0fc51358-485c-4917-905e-4eafbfba9304" />
 \
 \
-(6) After the installing is completed, run 'RW_Recognition_Model.m'.
+(6) After the installing is completed, run "RW_Recognition_Model.m".
 When all the models are trained and validated, the figures will be generated automatically.

 ## III.
 SOME THINGS TO NOTE